 I generally navigate by a crowded agenda and a list of tasks.

 I run myself ragged to meet deadlines with aggressive due dates.

 I tell myself “I must, I must, I must.”

 Every now and then I realize that the world won’t come to an end if, for 24 or 48 hours, “I don’t, I don’t, I won’t.”

 Keeping to a rigorous schedule and its mental discipline is a matter of responsibility, paying the bills, and yes, habit.
 As for my good intentions today?

-I’d rather play: pouring over the Times Book Review and Arts & Leisure; curling up with Adrienne Rich and Cathy Song and Charles Simic and Stephen Dunn; paging slowly through Alex Katz Paints Ada and a half dozen issues of Raw Vision.
+I’d rather play: pouring over the Times Book Review and Arts & Leisure; curling up with Adrienne Rich and Cathy Song, with Charles Simic and Stephen Dunn; paging slowly through Alex Katz Paints Ada and a half dozen issues of Raw Vision.

 Anyone else care to toss a checklist out the window, or have you already for the weekend?
 How often do you set aside everything you do because you “must,” everything you do for everyone else, and give yourself some time that is entirely for you?